 Channel, you can check the 3DS Server URL and the Requestor URL that have been loaded into the application.
-You can also select which Message Category is used for the test, either
+You can also select which Directory Server is used for the test.

-Required Field, you need to fill in the Account Number, Merchant ID and Authentication Indicator.
+Required Field, you need to fill in the Account Number, Merchant ID, Authentication Indicator, and Message Category.
 The Merchant ID must match the one from the merchant profile you are using, which also corresponds to the client certificate being used.

 Using GPayments TestLabs scenarios